MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_NSGs.md

     |Virtual network|**myVirtualNetwork**|
     |Subnet|**default**|

-#### Task 4: Create inbound NSG security rules to all traffic to web servers and RDP to the management servers.
+#### Task 4: Create inbound NSG security rules to all traffic to web servers and RDP to the servers.

 1. On the **myNsg** blade, in the **Settings** section, click **Inbound security rules**.